GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 gateway to use, because the RR IP will only provide information about relays known to the source.

-If there is an upstream relay in a network that is more local to the gateway and able to receive and forward multicast traffic from the sender, that relay is better for the gateway to use, since more of the network path uses native multicast, allowing more chances for packet replication.
+If there is an upstream relay in a network that is topologically closer to the gateway and able to receive and forward multicast traffic from the sender, that relay is better for the gateway to use, since more of the network path uses native multicast, allowing more chances for packet replication.
 But since that relay is not known to the sender, it won't be advertised in the sender's reverse IP DNS record.
-An example network with this scenario is outlined in {{exoffice}}.
+An example network that illustrates this scenario is outlined in {{exoffice}}.

 It's only appropriate for an AMT gateway to discover an AMT relay by querying an AMTRELAY RR owned by a sender when all of these conditions are met: